-If you did not know better, you will just assume that all phones display the same number of signal bars at a particular signal strength level; this is not always true.
-To understand the signal bar display phenomenon, we will explore how an HTC Android phone and an iPhone display signal strength differently.
+If you did not know better, you would just assume that all phones display the same number of signal bars at a particular signal strength level, this is not always true.
+To understand the signal bar display phenomenon, we will explore how a HTC Android phone and an iPhone display signal strength differently.

 A good analogy of channel loading is being in a crowded room and trying to talk to your friend.
 Your friend’s voice is the signal level in that in both cases you are trying to listen to.
 The voices of all the other people in the room represent channel loading.
 If your friend is speaking loudly, but everyone else is doing the same – a high channel loading scenario, you might not be able to hear what your friend is saying.

 Conversely, if your friend is whispering but everybody else in the room is silent, you might be able to hear what they are saying clearly.
 In such a situation, the channel loading is low.

 To understand the effects of channel loading on the signal level, there is a piece of test equipment that simulates a cell phone tower.
 For the signal channel loading, testers adjust the ECIO.
 For the signal strength, testers adjust the pilot power or the C-pitch.

 During testing, if you adjust the signal level, the number of bars change on the HTC phone under a low channel loading.
 For a better understanding, we will change the channel loading from low to high, and adjust the signal level.
 However, the number of bars will track the signal level – it seems unaffected by the nature of channel loading.
 As such, the number of bars you see on the HTC phone is representative of the signal level.